Hanoi in July 2026: Weather, Travel Tips & Best Things to Do

 Which month is good to visit Hanoi?

-The finest times to visit Hanoi are seen to be during the spring, which runs from February to April, and the fall, which runs from October to November.
+The best time to visit Hanoi is spring, from February to April, and fall, from October to November.
 The city is not overly hot from February to April, making it easy to visit all of the lovely tourist attractions.

 What festivals or events are there in Hanoi in July?